Navoei/CustomDiscs/readme.md

 - To set the active range of a playable disc, just use the command ```/cd range <range>```.
 The range can be between 1 and the max value set in the config file (default : 256)
 - Example: ```/cd range 100```

-Set the cooldown for a modified goat horn:
+Set the cooldown for a modified goat horn: (GOAT HORNS ARE EXPERIMENTAL!!!
+Please report any issues.)
 - To set a different cooldown timer than the one set by the config, just use the command ```/cd goatcooldown <cooldown>``` where <cooldown> is between 0 and the max value set in the config file (default : 6000)
 - Example: ```/cd goatcooldown 7```